 The format, shown above is one of many.
 Here are some links to sample resumes for MS applications.

-While this article can get rid your resume writing blues, follow the link below to guide you through the rest of your MS application process.
+While this article can get rid your resume writing blues, follow the link below to guide you through the rest of your MS and PhD application process.